servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 “If we suffer, we shall also reign with him…” (2 Tim.
 2:12) In this framework, Laodicea ultimately produces:
 	•	a purified company of witnesses,
-	•	they suffer and die (it does not say, survive the tribulation and enter the millennium, it says “be faithful unto death”),
+	•	they suffer and die,
 	•	and who share in Christ’s throne in the age to come.
 Their delayed obedience becomes complete obedience under fire.